OldPanda/The-Analysis-of-Algorithms-Code/README.md

 The-Analysis-of-Algorithms-Code
 ===============================

-All the algorithms mentioned in book "The Analysis of Algorithms" are implemented in Python here.
-I wish I can finish it.
+This repository contains all algorithms on the book "[The Analysis of Algorithms](http://book.douban.com/subject/11743170/)"(I'll try my best to finish it).
+Programs are written in Python and they are mainly based on the algorithm process, so I don't do much optimization using Python features.

 Chapter 1
 ---------